-Join Richard Harrington for an in-depth discussion in this video Image review and playback, part of Up and Running with the Nikon D600 and D610.
+Join Richard Harrington for an in-depth discussion in this video Image review and playback, part of Learning the Nikon D600 and D610.

 - When you take a picture,…your camera displays it on the monitor screen.…This image appears for a few seconds, and then the camera…turns off the display to preserve battery.…Now, this is a useful way to quickly review the image…without having to use any buttons or controls.…Once the image pops up on screen,…you can use those controls though…to take a look at other recent photos.…More on those controls in just a second.…Keep in mind though, that many photographers discourage…this process of instant review and call it chimping.…Now, I personally think it's a pretty good idea…to turn this instant review off,…so you can stay focused on shooting.…